THE LOUDOUN COUNTY SENIOR CENTER AT CASCADES

 ARTICLE II: PURPOSE

-Directors of the Advisory Board must be Loudoun County residents.
-The minimum number of directors shall be 15 and the maximum number of directors shall be 20.
-Directors will be selected to represent the various programs of the Senior Center.
-Each Director is expected to participate in activities and programs at the Senior Center, and to submit updates on activities and programs to the entire Advisory Board.
-Members may include Friends of the Senior Center at Cascades, Cascades Senior Center members, and members of the community.
+Members of the Advisory Board must be Loudoun County residents.
+The minimum number of board members shall be 10 and the maximum number shall be 20.
+Board members will be selected to represent the various programs of the Senior Center and the diversity of the Center’s members.
+Each board member is expected to participate in activities and programs at the Senior Center and to submit updates on activities and programs to the entire Advisory Board.
+Each board member is also expected to be active on at least one (1) Advisory Board committee.

-Directors shall be appointed for terms and in the manner set forth in the Articles of Incorporation, specifically, at each annual Board of Directors meeting, existing Directors shall elect succeeding Directors for a term of two years and they may serve no more than two, two -year terms, and may not serve more than two consecutive terms.
-Once off the board for one year, members may be considered for reelection for another two-year term.
+Board members shall be appointed for terms and in the manner set forth in the Articles of Incorporation, specifically, existing board members shall elect succeeding board members for a term of two years and they may serve no more than two, two -year terms.
+Once off the board for one year, board members may be considered for reelection for another two-year term.
 Efforts should be made to stagger incoming board members so no more than half go off the board at one time.
-During any fiscal year, failure of a Director to attend three (3) meetings or failure to participate in at least two (2) activities of any committee to which the Director is assigned, without a valid reason and advance notice, may, at the discretion of the Directors, be cause for removal from the Advisory Board.
+During any fiscal year, failure of a board member to attend three (3) board meetings or failure to participate in at least two (2) activities of any committee they are a member of, without a valid reason and advance notice, may be cause for removal from the Advisory Board.

-The Board of Directors shall comply with the Conflict of Interest Policy attached hereto.
+All board members shall comply with the Conflict of Interest Policy.

 ARTICLE IV: NON-VOTING MEMBERS

-The Senior Center Manager, or his/her designated representative, shall participate as a non-voting member.
+The Senior Center Manager, or his/her designated representative, shall participate at the Advisory Board Meetings as a non-voting member.

-The duties of the Manager of the Senior Center shall be to prepare the monthly agenda, present statistics, and to report on Center activities and future plans.
+The duties of the Senior Center Manager shall be to prepare the monthly agenda in collaboration with the Advisory Board president, present statistics, and report on Center activities and future plans.

 ARTICLE V: OFFICERS

 The Advisory Board shall have the following officers: President, Vice-President, Treasurer and Secretary.
-Said officers shall be elected every two years in June of each year.
-The newly elected Officers will assume official duties July 1st of each year.
-The term of office for each Officer will be one (2) two-year term in duration.
-There is no limit on the number of terms an Officer may serve; provided, however, that no Officer may serve in the same office more than two (2) consecutive terms.
-Notwithstanding this limitation on consecutive terms of office, the initial partial term of Officers elected to serve from the date of incorporation to the first regular election of Officers in June of the year of incorporation (“Initial Officers”), shall not be considered a term of office for purposes of this consecutive term limit, and Initial Officers shall be permitted to serve for this initial period and two (2) consecutive terms immediately thereafter.
+Said officers shall be elected every two years in June.
+The newly elected officers will assume official duties July 1st of each year.
+The term of office for each officer will be one two-year term in duration.
+An officer may serve two, two-year consecutive terms.
+If needed, the Advisory Board may extend an officer’s term while the Board seeks to fill the position as soon as possible.
+Notwithstanding this limitation on consecutive terms of office, the initial partial term of officers elected to serve from the date of incorporation to the first regular election of officers in June of the year of incorporation (“Initial Officers”), shall not be considered a term of office for purposes of this consecutive term limit, and Initial officers shall be permitted to serve for this initial period and two (2) consecutive terms immediately thereafter.

 An officer wishing to resign from office shall so notify the President, in writing, at least thirty (30) days prior to the effective date of the resignation.

 Officers shall attend the meetings of the Advisory Board.
-Any anticipated absence(s) shall be reported to the Secretary, or to the Director of the Advisory Board, prior to the meeting.
-Failure of an Officer to attend three (3) meetings per fiscal year without a valid reason and advance notice will be cause for removal from office.
+Any anticipated absence(s) shall be reported to the Secretary, or to the President of the Advisory Board prior to the meeting.
+Failure of an officer to attend three (3) meetings per fiscal year without a valid reason and advance notice will be cause for removal from office.

 ARTICLE VI – DUTIES OF OFFICERS